hasandudu/tacogem/README.md

 If you are interested in using any part of the model please properly cite the source as:
 Dudu, H., Turkish Agricultural CGE Model - Regional & Static (TACoGEM-RS), [Software] Available from https://github.com/economystic/tacogem/

-If you find bugs or errors or for any other inquiries please send an email to: hasan@dudu.gen.tr
+If you find bugs or errors please send an email to hasan@dudu.gen.tr or create an issue ticket on issue tracker of this repository by logging into github.